clivetong/Talks/GolemCloud/README.md

 - Reliable, scalable, stateful, distributed systems need to account for (infrastructure) failure (for example, hardware failures/machine restarts/config changes/application code updates/network issues)
 - This leads to complexity in applications which use patterns like event sourcing and use shared databases to store state
+- Idempotency tokens and retries

 ---

-Instead we'd rather have a program that is guaranteed to run to completion
+Instead we'd rather have a program that is guaranteed to run to completion, leaving the business logic looking like you'd write it if failure never happened.

 ---